arustyt/wled-tools/doc/env_definition_files.md

 These files are:
 - properties YAML file
 - segments YAML file

-The following subsections define properties and segments for two environments:
+The following subsections use examples of properties and segments files for two environments:
-- lab_300 is a "development" environment.
+- ```lab_300``` is a "development" environment.
 The lab_300 environment consists of a 300-LED strip controlled by a DIY ESP8266-based controller.
 It is used for testing preset and configuration files before moving them into production.
-- roof is the "production" environment.
-It is made up of two LED pixel strings (439 LEDs) along the roof-line of the house controlled by a QuinLED DigiQuad controller.
+- ```roof``` is a "production" environment.
+It is made up of two LED pixel strings (439 LEDs total) along the roof-line of the house controlled by a QuinLED DigiQuad controller.

 ## Properties YAML file